Variational Inference for Deblending Crowded Starfields: Results on Astronomical Surveys

+We evaluate StarNet on two distinct surveys.
+First, we catalog an SDSS image of the Messier 2 (M2) globular cluster.
+We evaluate the catalog quality by validating against data collected from the Hubble Space telescope, which we use as a ground truth.

+Then, we run StarNet on a high-resolution DECam image of the galactic plane of the Milky Way.
+We demonstrate the ability of StarNet to scale to larger astronomical surveys.

-\section{Results on the M2 globular cluster}
+\subsection{Results on the M2 Globular Cluster}

-We validated StarNet using an SDSS image of the Messier 2 (M2) globular cluster, a crowded starfield found in field 136 of camera column 2 in run 2583.
-M2 was also imaged in the ACS Globular Cluster Survey~\citep{Sarajedini_2007} using the Hubble Space telescope (HST), which has greater resolution than the Sloan telescope (0.05 arseconds per pixel and 0.4 arcseconds per pixel, respectively; see~\cite{hubble_about} and~\cite{sdss_about}).
-The reported catalog from this Hubble survey serves as the ground truth for validating our results.
+The M2 globular cluster is a crowded starfield found in field 136 of camera column 2 in run 2583 of the SDSS survey.
+M2 was also imaged in the ACS Globular Cluster Survey~\citep{Sarajedini_2007} using the Hubble Space Telescope (HST), which has greater resolution than the SDSS telescope.
+The resolution of the HST wide-field channel is 0.05 arcseconds per pixel versus 0.40 arcseconds per pixel in SDSS \citep{hubble_about, sdss_about}.
+For this image, the catalog from the HST survey (henceforth the ``HST catalog") serves as ground truth for validating our results.

-We consider the $100 \times 100$ pixel subimage of M2 that \cite{Portillo_2017} and \cite{Feder_2019} analyzed with PCAT.
-This subimage is located approximately two arcseconds from the heavily saturated core of the cluster; even in this subimage, the HST catalog contains over 1000 stars with F606W-band magnitudes less than 22.

-Both StarNet and PCAT are able to model multiband images.
-We include two bands in our analysis, the SDSS $r$-band and $i$-band.
-The SDSS $r$-band and the Hubble F606W band are centered at roughly the same wavelength, but the wavelength range of the Hubble F606W band is slightly broader.
+We first analyze the $100 \times 100$ pixel subimage of M2 that \cite{Portillo_2017} and \cite{Feder_2019} analyzed with their MCMC-based approach, PCAT.
+This subimage shows a region located outside the heavily saturated core of the cluster (Figure~\ref{fig:m2_region}).
+Nonetheless, in this subimage the HST catalog contains 1114 stars with F606W-band magnitudes less than 22.
+We include two bands in our model, the SDSS $r$-band and $i$-band.
+The SDSS $r$-band and the Hubble F606W band are centered at roughly the same wavelength, while the wavelength range of the Hubble F606W band is slightly broader.

+We compare the cataloging accuracy of StarNet against PCAT, the aforementioned MCMC-based approach that uses the same generative model as StarNet; and DAOPHOT, an algorithmic routine for detecting stars in crowded starfields which does not use a probabilistic model~\citep{stetson2987daophot}.
+DAOPHOT convolves the observed image with a Gaussian kernel and scans for peaks above a given threshold.
+The DAOPHOT catalog of M2 was reported in \cite{An_2008_m2}.

+To evaluate the three methods, we filtered the ground truth HST catalog to stars with magnitudes smaller than 22.5 in the Hubble F606W band (note that smaller magnitude corresponds to brighter stars), because none of the three methods were able to detect stars with lower apparent brightness in the SDSS image.

+Estimated catalogs are evaluated on three metrics: the true positive rate (TPR), or recall; the positive predictive value (PPV), or precision; and the F1 score.
+The TPR is the proportion of true stars in the HST catalog matched with a predicted star in the estimated catalog.
+The PPV is the proportion of predicted stars in the estimated catalog matched with a true star in the HST catalog.
+The F1 score summarizes the two metrics as the harmonic mean of the PPV and the TPR.

+Like \cite{Portillo_2017} and \cite{Feder_2019}, we define a ``match" between an estimated star and an HST star as follows: (1) the estimated location and the HST location are within 0.5 SDSS pixels, and (2) the estimated SDSS $r$-band flux and the HST F606W band flux are within half a magnitude.